-The world of the high-value smartphone continues its relentless push forward with the launch of new flagships but not everybody either wants or can afford to spend an exorbitant amount of money on their next smartphone.
+The world of the high-value cheap Android smartphones continues its relentless push forward with the launch of new flagships but not everybody either wants or can afford to spend an exorbitant amount of money on their next smartphone.

 Fortunately, the technology keeps moving forward too, whittling away at the contrasts between a ‘premium’ device and a ‘budget’ device.
 That shift offers potential buyers a bit more flexibility when it comes to brands and models.

-But not every high-value smartphone is quite on par.
+But not all high-value Android smartphones are quite up to par and some could legitimately be described as ‘cheap’ in the pejorative sense.
 There are still plenty of differences and caveats to consider for those looking for a great experience that suits their individual needs.
 Given the sheer number of OEMs and devices to consider, choosing one can be a daunting task.
 Here at Android Headlines, we do a lot of research and reviews to help make the decision easier.